Information on how to whitening and bleach your teeth.

 Some medications can cause tooth discoloration.
 Even babies exposed to certain medications in the womb can have trouble with their adult teeth being discolored later in life.

 A tooth that has sustained an injury will sometimes fortify itself with a thicker layer of dentin.
-This substance is slightly darker than tooth enamel, causing your tooth to look discolored.
+This substance is slightly darker than tooth enamel, causing your tooth to look discolored and a reason you may want to whiten your teeth.

 Finally, your teeth may be discoloring as the natural part of aging as your tooth enamel slowly weakens.